 All Models

-Dampers must not have separate adjustment for high and low speed damping
+• Dampers must not have separate adjustment for high and low speed damping.
+Triple-adjustable coilovers are not permitted.

-All cars must run in a road legal condition and retain the configuration of having 2 x functional seats, original dash and door cards.
+• All cars must run in a road legal condition and must retain the configuration of having 2 x functional seats, original dash and door cards.

 Model Specific Rules

-Cars must remain standard other than wheels, brake friction material (this covers the pads and disks), safety items listed above and springs and dampers may be changed (which may be height adjustable).
-Triple-adjustable coilovers are not permitted.
+• Other than permitted modifications listed in the above ‘All Models’ section, cars must remain standard other than wheels (cars may run any wheel diameter size from the standard Mk3 range), brake friction material (this covers the pads and disks) and dampers may be changed (which may be height adjustable).

 For the avoidance of doubt, standard is as defined in Section B of the yearbook.